egorkaru/synonym_dictionary/README.md

 # "Russians synonym dictionary" by N. Abramov

-This is a JSON representation of "Russians synonym dictionary" by N. Abramov.
-It was parsed from text file, then merged with hyphenation dictionary from "Dictionaries for Russian" by OpenOffice.org.
+This is a JSON representation of "Dictionary of Russian synonyms and similar in meaning expressions" by N. Abramov.
+It was parsed from plain text file, then merged with hyphenation dictionary from "Dictionaries for Russian" by OpenOffice.org.

 ## Raw data sources